giantswarm/handbook/content/docs/observability/tracing/_index.md

 As an experiment for customers and ourselves, we started to allow the use of Grafana Tempo on Vintage AWS management clusters.

-Grafana Tempo is a trace backend used to store distributed traces and it meant to be accessed by grafana.
+Grafana Tempo is a trace backend used to store distributed traces and is meant to be accessed by grafana.
 It can be deployed on demand by customers and internal teams alike if needed.

 ### Accessing Tempo